 I mean really, is there a better aroma than freshly baked homemade bread?
 Nah, I don't think so.

-And when it's coming from your own oven in your own kitchen, made from dough you yourself mixed from scratch, it smells and tastes even better.
+When it's coming from your own oven in your own kitchen, made from dough you yourself mixed from scratch, it smells and tastes even better.

 Homemade bread can be intimidating, I can't lie.
 There are definitely bread recipes out there that I can't even look at because they give me anxiety just thinking about attempting them, but this recipe is certainly not one of them.
-Neither is this Condensed Milk Bread, if I'm being honest.
-You can dive into baking with this recipe too and not feel intimidated.

 Go ahead, dive in!
 The water's warm over here in the deep end of the Amish white bread-making pool.
 You'll never look back down that grocery store bread aisle again.

-The perfect homemade bread for Toast
+The perfect homemade bread for toast

 I started making this Amish White Bread recipe about 6 months ago and since then, I've made it just about every two weeks.
 My kids love this bread!
-If you enjoy baguettes, with a crunchy exterior and soft inside, I highly recommend Vietnamese Bread, it's cooks up a great ham sandwich as well as for toast or grilled cheese.

 They eat this Amish loaf toasted for breakfast slathered in their favorite butter, the salted whipped kind (I buy organic so I can say to all the butter nay-sayers, "well, at least it's organic!").
 They eat it as an after school snack, again, slathered in whipped butter.